ariadne-notes/network-notes/src/isatap.md

 Use v4 connectivity to emulate a NBMA network.
 Wrap the v6 packet inside v4.

-# One possible design, the routers perform ISATAP
+# The routers perform ISATAP
 <pre>
          ┌─ v6 only ─┐         ┌────────────  v4 only ───────────────┐         ┌─ v6 only ─┐
          ▼           ▼         ▼                                     ▼         ▼           ▼